 Take Action on Radon is a national initiative funded by Health Canada with a mandate to bring together stakeholders and raise awareness on radon across Canada.
-The current advisory team is made up of the Canadian Association of Radon Scientists and Technologists (CARST), CAREX Canada and the Canadian Cancer Society.
+The current advisory team is made up of the Canadian Association of Radon Scientists and Technologists (CARST), CAREX Canada, and the Canadian Cancer Society.
+Care to join in motivating Canadians to take action on radon?
+Check out TakeActionOnRadon.ca/join to discover the various ways you can lend your support.